Missouri woman draws international headlines for getting Merriam-Webster to update definition of ‘racism’

 “I don’t feel like a star.
-I just feel like I spoke about what a lot of people of color understood,” said Kennedy Mitchum.
+I just feel like I spoke about what a lot of people of color understood,” Kennedy Mitchum told KTVI.
 “So I was glad it was being heard and understood.”

 Mitchum recently graduated from Drake University with a bachelor’s degree in law, politics, and society.
-She felt compelled to show people what she has lived with and seen her entire life.
+She felt compelled to show people what she has seen her entire life.

-She’s been the subject of television, radio, and print interviews around the world, discussing her pursuit for change.
-And while she doesn’t know for sure what the new definition will look like, Mitchum said it will include mention of systemic oppression.

 Here is the definition as it presently appears in the Merriam-Webster Dictionary: